edterbak/NodeRed_Heishamon_control/README.md

 - Softstart function: added a lower threshold to the function, so it does never drop below starting SP -3
 - Fixed Home dashboard not showing WAR result
 - Settings: Added general information about panasonic type. (number 255 = unknown to heishamon)

+[2022-10-15] (v20.6 test version) Things done are:
+- Home Functions: when function is disabled, the result is grayed out.
+- WAR function: major rewrite to make it simpler.
+Strayed off the path for a while.
+- WAR function: button for export NodeRed settings to Panasonic.
+- WAR function: with a fresh install, by default Panasonic WAR temperature profole is automatically imported.
+- RTC function: with a fresh install, by default values are entered in the function.
+(Setpoint / +1.5/1.0/0.5/-0.5/-1.0/-1.5)
+- NR function: with a fresh install, by default some values are entered.
+- Softstart function: with a fresh install, by default values are entered in the function (15 minutes / 2 degree cap)

 ********